nlivaic/PluralsightReactRedux/README.md

   - By allowing only reducers to change the state, it is easy to understand where a change came from.
   - If the state is referencing a new object in memory, it means the old object (representing the previous state) is no longer valid and this allows Redux to quickly deduce whether a change occurred.
 This is great for performance, since every state change results in a rerender.
   - Facilitates debugging.
 Every state is represented by a specific instance of state object.
-- To change store, you will have to copy the state and make the change.
-You can do that with `Object.assign()` and spread operator.
+- To modify store, you will have to copy the state and make the modification.
+You can do that with `Object.assign()` or spread operator.
 Both ways perform shallow copy.
 Make sure you go for deep copy only if something changed in that specific part of the state, otherwise you will be incurring unncecessary rerenders and slow down your application.
 - Arrays:
   - use `.push()`, `.pop()` and `.reverse()` only if you previously copied the array (see above bulletpoint).
 These functions work on the target array.
   - use immutable-friendly functions: `.map()`, `.reduce()`, `.filter()`, `.concat()`, spread operator, since these functions return a new array.